Evangelized by Beauty: NFL Kicker Harrison Butker Makes Encounters with Christ in the Liturgy His Main Goal

 When asked about why the liturgy needs to be reverent, Butker said, “The summit of our faith is the Eucharist.
 That’s what makes us Catholic.
 You become Catholic because you believe in the Real Presence.
 A priest who celebrates the liturgy well believes what he is doing.”

-Butker is preparing to enter his third season with the Chiefs and, along with his wife Isabelle and their newborn son, James, he still claims St. Mary’s as his parish.
-But Butker has found that he no longer wishes to simply attend the Sunday Mass.
+Butker is beginning his third season with the Chiefs and, along with his wife Isabelle and their newborn son, James, he still claims St. Mary’s as his parish.
+But Butker has found that he no longer wishes to simply attend the Sunday Mass—he also wants to help St. Mary’s pastor, Father Matthew Bartulica, celebrate the Mass well.

 Recently, Butker has forged a friendship with Father Shawn Tunink, the parochial vicar of St. Michael’s in Leawood, KS—just a few minutes from the Butker family home.
 Butker discovered that Father Shawn had been celebrating the Extraordinary Form privately and offered to serve his Masses, which were celebrated in the church but without any public announcement being made.
 News began to spread by word of mouth, though, and within a few weeks a sizable group had found themselves at St. Michael’s on Monday evening.

-In fact, only four months since the Monday Masses began, Butker helped organize and serve the first Solemn Mass in the Extraordinary Form ever offered at St. Michael’s.
-The Mass was on the Feast of the Annunciation this past March, and the attendance went from their usual crowd of forty to over three-hundred fifty persons, including a full choir which sang William Byrd’s “Mass for Four Voices.”
+In fact, only four months since the Monday Masses began, Butker helped organize and serve the first ever Solemn Mass in the Extraordinary Form offered at St. Michael’s.
+The Mass was on the Feast of the Annunciation this past March, and the attendance went from their usual crowd of 40 to over 350 persons, including a full choir which sang William Byrd’s “Mass for Four Voices.”

-During the football season, Butker is not always able to attend Sunday Mass in a parish setting, but he has been working with the Chief’s chaplain, Father Richard Rocha, to provide more beautiful and prepared Masses for the Catholic coaches and players each Saturday evening at the team hotel.
+Butker’s love for the Mass also carries over into his professional life.
+During the football season, Butker is not always able to attend Sunday Mass in a parish setting, but he has been working with the Chief’s chaplain, Father Richard Rocha, to provide more beautiful and well-prepared Masses for the Catholic coaches and players each Saturday evening at the team hotel.

-“It is difficult in that context for the other guys to see this as a sacrifice,” he said.
+“It is difficult in that context for the other guys to see this as a sacrifice,” Butker said.
 “It is important that we see beauty.”

 Looking ahead, Butker hopes to continue to promote the Sacred Liturgy in the Kansas City area, but as a new father, he is also taking his duties as a parent seriously and has been building a veritable library of books on theology to educate himself and his wife further in the faith.